 Human developmental disorders.
 We study the genetic basis of rare genetic disorders, notably disorders found in isolated populations and disorders of sex development, to indentify not only the mutational basis, but also the molecular mechanisms.
 Recently, we identified mutations in genes in the MAP kinase pathway in abnormal testicular development and now are investigating the roles of members of this pathway in normal testicular development.

 Cancer genetics and genomics.
 We have explored the roles of low and high-penetrance variants in risk of human cancers and have developed models for predicting risk.
 Through genome wide association studies, we have identified common variants that increase risk of adverse outcomes (erectile dysfunction, urinary dysfunction, proctitis) for men treated with radiation therapy for prostate cancer.
 We have also developed a molecular signature based on acquired somatic copy number alterations that is highly predictive of risk of metastasis and may account for this increased risk among African-American men.
+A similar model is being developed for breast cancer.

 Velez C, Palamara PF, Guevara-Aguirre J, Hao L, Karafet T, Guevara-Aguirre M, Pearlman A, Oddoux C, Hammer M, Burns E, Pe'er I, Atzmon G, Ostrer H. The impact of Converso Jews on the genomes of modern Latin Americans.
 Hum Genet.
 131:251-63, 2012